uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/introduction.rst

 On the logical level, the library provides the following abstractions:

-..
-   XXX
-   This is duplicated in primitives/index.rst and data_model/memory/index.rst

 * Memory descriptors (:struct:`dnnl::memory::desc`) define a tensor's logical dimensions, data type, and the format in which the data is laid out in memory.
 The special format any (:any:`dnnl::memory::format_tag::any`)